 - You must receive court approval

-- You cannot have been cited for any other traffic violations in the last three years
+- You cannot have been cited for any other traffic violations in the last 3 years

-You will need to provide the court with an affidavit stating that you have not received a violation in the three years prior.
+You will need to provide the court with an affidavit stating that you have not received a violation in the 3 years prior.
 Learn more on our page covering MS traffic ticket dismissal.

 It's always smart to check your driving record for errors, especially after being ticketed.
 Any unaccounted violations could cause an unwarranted rise in your car insurance premiums, or even prompt the DPS to erroneously suspend your MS driver's license.